ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 The z/OS Landscape
 -------------------
-While most systems process files in two modes - binary or utf8 encoded text, IBM Z and UNIX Systems Services features an additional third flavor - ebcdic-encoded text.
+While most systems process files in two modes - binary or UTF-8 encoded text, IBM Z and UNIX Systems Services features an additional third flavor - EBCDIC-encoded text.
 Ansible has provisions to handle binary data and UTF-8 encoded textual data, but not data encoded in EBCDIC.
 This is not necessarily a limitation, it simply requires additional steps in defining additional tasks convert files to/from their original encodings.
 It is up to the Ansible user managing z/OS nodes to understand the nature of the files in their automation.

 The type (binary or text) and encoding of files can be stored in "tags".
-File tags is a z/OS UNIX Systems Services concept (part of enhanced ASCII) which was established to distinguish binary files from utf-8 encoded text files and ebcdic-encoded text files.
+File tags is a z/OS UNIX Systems Services concept (part of enhanced ASCII) which was established to distinguish binary files from UTF-8 encoded text files and ebcdic-encoded text files.

 Default behavior for an un-tagged file or stream is determined by the program, for example, `IBM Open Enterprise SDK for Python <https://www.ibm.com/products/open-enterprise-python-zos>`__ defaults to the UTF-8 encoding.